 The glass ceiling – how thick is it?

-How does South Africa compare to the rest of the world in terms of workplace gender equality?
+How does South Africa compare to the rest of the world in terms of women in the workplace, and workplace gender equality?
 Not too badly, if you look at the global figure – in fact, we’re on a par… 24% of senior roles in business are held by women world-wide and in South Africa.

 But once a woman crashes through the glass ceiling, is she going to be paid fairly?
 The law upholds the principle (e.g., the South African Employment Equity Act, 2013; the Women Empowerment Gender Equality Bill, 2014; the Constitution of South Africa) but implementation is not straightforward.